mngyuan/gaea/INSTALLATION.md

 ### How does it solve that problem?

 AI is becoming ubiquitous, and yet many people have also have yet to encounter AI in an open format, outside of the invisible recommendation algorithms and sorting that services like Spotify and Uber rely on.
-This Statement Is False provides a conversational space where the human user and AI user can be more equal and open.
+THIS STATEMENT IS FALSE provides a conversational space where the human user and AI user can be more equal and open.
 And by doing so, the hope is that people will, gradually during their conversations, come to appreciate how similar AI is to us, in its ability to talk, think, and feel, and how different AI is from us, in how it achieves those feats.

 ### Features